peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

 **Returns:**

-* The Unicode code point at the given position.
-Returns -1 if <code>
+* The Unicode code point at the specified position.
+Returns -1 if
- index</code> is 0 or less, or is greater than or equal to the string's length.
+ <code>index</code> is 0 or less, or is greater than or equal to the string's
+ length.
 Returns the replacement character (U+FFFD) if the code point at that position is an unpaired surrogate code point.
 If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.